anshiq/LNT/Web_Devlopment/nextjs/02SSGvsSSRvsISR/Readme.md

 it can be done on layout or page level also by: export const revaildate = 360 in the page or layout section  (6 minutes).

 In this repo we are going to convert last projects ssr postpage to ssg postpage using default function generateStaticParams()
+basically if we know what will the params we have pass to the dynamic route from beginning we can take advantage using this strategy.